Hair Thinning at The Front: Why & What to Do

 - Gout treatment

-If you’re concerned that your medications may be causing the hair at the front of your hair to thin, consult your doctor or medical professional to see if alternative treatments are available.
+If you’re concerned that your medications may be causing your hair to thin, consult your doctor or medical professional to see if alternative treatments are available.

 Age